-- You lose a PayPal Purchase Protection claim submitted to us by a buyer, including as a result of your failure to respond in a timely manner. - You lose a Venmo Protected Purchase Program claim. - Your buyer pursues a chargeback related to a card-funded transaction and the transaction is not eligible for PayPal's Seller Protection program.
-The card issuer, not PayPal, determines whether a buyer is successful when they pursue a chargeback related to a card-funded transaction.
+- You lose a PayPal Purchase Protection claim submitted to us by a buyer. - You fail to respond or provide accurate and complete information in response to PayPal's inquiries related to a buyer's claims or chargebacks for a particular transaction within the timeframe communicated to you by PayPal. - You lose a Venmo Protected Purchase Program claim. - Your buyer pursues a chargeback related to a card-funded transaction and the transaction is not eligible for PayPal's Seller Protection program.
+The card issuer, not PayPal, determines whether a buyer is successful when they pursue a chargeback related to a card-funded transaction. - You do not fulfill the transaction as promised or you cannot provide proof of shipment or proof of delivery when required.

-- You do not fulfill the transaction as promised or you cannot provide proof of shipment or proof of delivery when required. - Our investigation of a bank reversal made by a buyer or the buyer's bank finds that the transaction was fraudulent. - PayPal sent the payment to you in error. - The payment was unauthorized - You received the payment for activities that violated this user agreement or any other agreement between you and PayPal.
+- Our investigation of a bank reversal made by a buyer or the buyer's bank finds that the transaction was fraudulent. - PayPal sent the payment to you in error. - The payment was unauthorized. - You received the payment for activities that violated this user agreement or any other agreement between you and PayPal.